 Being a victim of burglary is unnerving.
 Knowing that strangers have invaded your home, and perhaps watched it for days before breaking in, can understandably leave you feeling unsettled for a long time afterwards.

-Home alarm systems come in different shapes and sizes, to suit different budgets and all with different pros and cons.
+Home alarm systems come in different shapes and sizes, to suit different budgets, and all have their own pros and cons.
 So, before you make any decisions, be sure to understand what each type does and whether it suits your needs.

 Types of security alarm